How to Read a Wine Label for Beginners [Traps to Avoid]

 Finally, you will usually also find a government health warning.
 This is something that is consistent across wine bottles.
 It will remind you of the health implications of excessive drinking.

 A Final Suggestion

-As you can see, interpreting a wine label can be as difficult as trying to understand hieroglyphics but good news is that the more you look at them the more you'll become familiar with them and choosing your wines will be everyday easier!
+But, the good news is that the more you look at them the more familiar you'll become and choosing your wines will become easier!